-Tickseed sunflower is a much-branched annual or biennial.
-Hairless or with sparse hairs.
-Flowerheads daisylike, bright yellow, about 1¼ inches across, with usually 8 pointed ray florets.
-Bracts under flowerhead in 2 dissimilar rows; outer series spreading or reflexed, linear, not leaflike, with hairs along the margins; inner series lanceolate to narrowly ovate.
-Blooms August–October.
-Leaves opposite, pinnately (like a feather) deeply lobed or compound with 3–7 divisions, pointed, each with sharp teeth.
-Fruit flattened, black, with 2 needlelike awns that attach themselves to clothing and pets, thus the names “tickseed” and “beggar-ticks.”
+The flowerheads are daisylike, bright yellow, about 1¼ inches across, with usually 8 pointed ray florets.
+The bracts under the flowerhead are in 2 dissimilar rows: the outer series spreading or reflexed, linear, not leaflike, with hairs along the margins; the inner series lanceolate to narrowly ovate.

 Similar species: Eleven species of Bidens have been recorded in Missouri, plus 6 of the similar genus Coreopsis.
 Distinguishing among these species involves many anatomical features, including leaf characteristics, numbers of ray and disk florets, configuration of involucral bracts, and details of the fruits, right down to their barb-covered awns.

-Common names of plants can be confusing; the name "sunflower" can technically apply to any of the thousands of species in the sunflower family, including species like this, in the genus Bidens.
+- Common names of plants can be confusing; the name "sunflower" can technically apply to any of the thousands of species in the sunflower family, including species like this, in genus Bidens.
 However, many people only consider members of genus Helianthus (which translates to "sunflower") as "true" sunflowers.
 For more on members of that genus, visit their group page.

 Height: usually to 3 feet, occasionally to 5 feet.